Anti-Estrone-3-Glucuronide monoclonal antibody (clones: 155B3, 8A3) (No. T4-276)

-Lead Researcher: Dr. Fortune Kohen
+Lead Researcher: Fortune Kohen

 Monoclonal antibodies for peptide and steroid hormones Due to their high specificity and sensitivity these antibodies may be applicable for research, diagnosis and therapeutics.
 A particular use may be quality control of industrial manufacturing of food products.
 275-276 – Monoclonal antibodies to estrone-3-glucuronide Description: Monoclonal antibodies raised against estrone-3-glucuronide-BSA.
 Available clones: 8A3 (Rat, IgG2a), 155B3.
 Estrone-glucuronide is the dominant metabolite of estradiol.
 Used as one reference method for determining ovulation.

 References: Geoff Barnard, Fortune Kohen.
 1998.
 Monitoring ovarian function by the simultaneous time-resolved fluorescence immunoassay of two urinary steroid metabolites.
 Clin Chem 44:7 1520–1528.
 Barnard G1, Kohen F, Mikola H, L?vgren T. 1989.
 Measurement of estrone-3-glucuronide in urine by rapid, homogeneous time-resolved fluoroimmunoassay.
 Clin Chem.
 35(4):555-9.